 Asking: “Why anaerobic digestion?” is a good question.
-After all there are other ways to produce renewable energy, and other fertiliser sources many of which can be cheaper in terms of the direct cash to buy them.
-There are even other ways to dispose of food waste and to prevent farms polluting rivers and streams.
+After all, there are other ways to produce renewable energy, and other fertiliser sources many of which can be cheaper in terms of the direct cash to buy them.
+There are even other ways to dispose of food waste and to prevent farms from polluting rivers and streams.

 Read on, and we will explain the many reasons why anaerobic digestion is a “good thing” and to persevere with improving how it is done is well worth the effort.

 Now, in case you don’t know what anaerobic digestion the next section contains our explanation of its basic principle of it:

 Anaerobic digestion occurs naturally, in the absence of oxygen, as bacteria break down organic materials and produce biogas.
 The process reduces the amount of material and produces biogas, which is mostly methane gas.
 Methane, in a purer form, is known as natural gas when piped into our homes and businesses, so biogas can be used as an energy source.

 Biogas plants make more biogas than they consume in order to self-power the equipment they need to run.
 The spare biogas is usually sold for an income.

 Biogas is classed as renewable energy, because the biological material is created from a crop, and the crop is, regrown in a matter of a season, or at most the time for a tree to regrow.